Gillies Hill: Polmaise Castle

 The ruined Polmaise Castle set in the middle of Gillies Hill was built for £30,000 by Col. John Murray, 23rd Laird of Touchadam and Polmaise, upon his return from the Crimean War.
 Murray commissioned David Burn to design the Scots Baronial mansion in 1865.
 The building was demolished in 1966 long after the death of the Murray's only son and heir in The Great War.

 The original Murray house was known as Touchadam Castle which was located to the west of Gillies Hill near Gartur.
 Only its ruins remain today.
 In 1673 Murrays Hall located beneath the western craig of Gillies Hill was built as a gift from the Laird to his son.
 It was eventually occupied by Jacobite Ladies of Murrayshall.
 These three maiden ladies who lived their entire lives in Murrays Hall were regionally known for their hospitality and kindness to those of all walks of life.
 Perhaps the most colorful of their stories involves loyalty to the Jacobite cause; the ladies would discreetly end each meal with either a verbal toast "To Him over the water," or by a delicate movement of the glass over the pitcher of water on the table if more discretion were required.
 The last of the Jacobite Ladies died in 1829, at which point Murrays Hall became a farmhouse lasting until it was destroyed in its entirety by 20th Century quarry operations.

+Another family home was Old or East Polmaise House near Fallin which was demolished in the 20th century but which has bee subject to recent excavations by Dr Murray Cook.
+One of the remaining features is the 18th century ice house.